michael-amiethyst/homebrew-bashpile/docs/features.md

 ## Easy Running

-You can either use Bashpile from the Shebang line or run `bashpile -inputFile=FILE transpile > BASH_SCRIPT`.
+You can use the Bashpile Runner at `bin/bpr` from the shebang line to run a Bashpile script (the standard suffix, if your script has one, is ".bps").

+You can also run the Bashpile Compiler at `bin/bpc`.
+The syntax is `bin/bpc --outputFile=bin/bpr SCRIPT_PATH`.
+If outputFile is not specified the default is to name the Bashpile translation as `SCRIPT_PATH.bpt`.